North Cornwall · TR5

 Why St Agnes is its own job.

-Conservation Area covers Vicarage Road, Town Hill and the church area.
+Two things shape a St Agnes application: parish character and policy.
+On policy — conservation Area covers Vicarage Road, Town Hill and the church area.
 AONB, Heritage Coast and World Heritage Site designations across the parish.
 Mining heritage shapes most planning conversations.
 For new build specifically, parts of St Agnes sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around St Agnes drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every St Agnes project as a TR5-area job first — not a generic Cornwall job with a postcode bolted on.
+Get that local reading right and the rest of the St Agnes programme tends to run on time.
+On Edwardian guesthouses in particular — the kind you'll also find toward Perranporth — the new build brief always has to read the existing fabric first.

 Planning note